DNS-Accountants

 • Your passion is your work: And most importantly, you are working what you love.

-Being self-employed means taking on risks and costs that you don’t have when you are working for someone else and it allows you to have certain allowable expenses such as:
+Being self-employed means taking on risks and costs that you don’t have when you are working for someone else and it allows you to have certain self employed allowable expenses list such as:

 • Accommodation: If you have rented out a space to conduct your business, the UK government allows you to deduct the amount you pay for its rent.
 Along with the rent you pay for the space, you can also deduct the cost of equipment you have hired, if any.